payattn/payattn/HACKATHON_DEMO.md

 A: Low transaction fees (~$0.00025), fast finality (~400ms), and excellent support for escrow patterns via PDAs.

 **Q: What about the trusted setup?**
-A: We used Powers of Tau ceremony artifacts.
-For production, we'd run a custom multi-party computation ceremony.
+A: I used Powers of Tau ceremony artifacts.
+For production, I'd run a custom multi-party computation ceremony.

 **Q: How do you prevent Sybil attacks?**
 A: User reputation scores based on historical behavior, verified on-chain.
 Low-rep users require higher proof thresholds.